Ryan1729/aspect-aspic/design/Design.md

 * [Arrow function syntax in javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Syntax) particularly when returning an object literal.
 This is a better example because it arises within a set of rules, in particular one created by humans.
 Can this somehow be made to fit in a nice pattern?

 * Another example is non-consecutive numbering due to delays (other reasons may deserve their own section.)
 For example see ECMAScript 3.1 and 4 which eventually essentially became 5 and 6 respectively where 4 was never released to avoid confusion.

+___

+I'm not really feeling this "dumb" reasons for things as a "feature" idea.
+But I would be willing to pass through "dumb" reasons for things as a part of iterative development.
+So I think I might try just implmenting the goal above with randomly moving blobs and then iterate (possibly using generation in some way) through different possibilities.